microsoft/BotFramework-WebChat/HOOKS.md

 useStartDictate(): () => void
 ```

 This function will open the microphone for dictation.
-You should only call this function by user-initiated gesture.
+You should only call this function via a user-initiated gesture.
 Otherwise, the browser may block access to the microphone.

 ## `useStopDictate`